-It would be hypocritical to honor the labor movement with a holiday when we spend the rest of the year working to curb its excessesTweet This
+It would be hypocritical to honor the labor movement with a holi when we spend the rest of the year working to curb its excessesTweet This

 Labor Day will be another day at the office for employees of the Freedom Foundation.

 Rather than taking a day off on Sept.
 1 to honor organized labor, we will mark the final weekend of the summer on the previous Friday, Aug.
 29.